GeneralDucky/GeneralDucky.github.io/_posts/NeuralNets.md

 My machine uses Intel i5-7500 processor with a GeForce GTX 1070 NVIDIA GPU.
 ### Initial Results without edits

-We start off with results from [Daniel Johnson's]{http://www.hexahedria.com/2015/08/03/composing-music-with-recurrent-neural-networks/}
+We start off with results from [Daniel Johnson's](http://www.hexahedria.com/2015/08/03/composing-music-with-recurrent-neural-networks/)
 After 10000 epochs, which took me about 6 hours with GPU acceleration, I got the following:
+<a href="myFile.js" download>Click to Download</a>